Glossary

 All submitted jobs are put into a queue which has a collection of resources available to it.
 As jobs finish and those resources become available, new jobs will be assigned to those resources.
 Figuring out which job will run next is done by the scheduler and depends on a number of factors including length of wait time and total resource use by the user over the previous month.

-Queued Jobs
+Queued Jobs¶

-Queued jobs are jobs that are waiting for a Compute Nodes that matches their requirements to become available.
-Which idle job will be assigned to a compute node next depends on the Job Scheduler and can be seen by running qstat and looking for a Q in the second last column.
-See examples.
+Which idle job will be assigned to a compute node next depends on the Job Scheduler and can be seen by

-Resource Manager
+Resource Manager¶

 A resource manager works with the Job Scheduler to manage running jobs on a cluster.
 Amongst other tasks it receives and parses job submissions, starts jobs on Compute Nodes, monitors jobs, kills jobs, and manages how many CPU Core are available on each Compute Nodes

-Scratch Space
+Scratch Space¶

 Scratch space is a non backed up storage area where users can store transient data.
 It should not be used for job code as it is not backed up.